vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 | :---------------:| :---------------: | :---------------: | :---------------: | :--------------: | :--------------- |
 Success rate: | 100.0 % (500/500)  | ?? % (???/500)  | ?? % (???/500)  |  ? % (??/500)  | 0 % (0/500)      |

 This is your first proper empirical evaluation of the given neural network for the given data set!
-This kind of evaluation is reported in international competitoions such as [VNNComp](https://github.com/stanleybak/vnncomp2023) and in research papers.
+This kind of evaluation is reported in international competitions such as VNN-COMP [@vnncomp] and in research papers.

 Make conclusion about feasibility and success rates of $\epsilon$-ball robustness, and the speed with which verification success deteriorates with the growing $\epsilon$.